emaulandi/emaulandi.github.io/_projects/project2.md

 ---
-title: Viz for Social Good - March 2018
+title: Women and politics - What will bring more equality ?
 layout: projects
+categories: [Viz for Social Good, D3.js, Women's rights]
+description: Viz for Social Good - March 2018.
+Does more women in politics relate to more gender equality at the end ?
+Is it the only way to achieve more equality ?
+And also, is there facts and discrimination that prevent women to access politics ?
+img: /img/imgWomen3.jpg
+ref: womenpolitics
+lang: en
 ---
+*{{page.categories | join: ', '}}*

 ### Starting from a Viz for Social Good project ...